qmk/qmk_firmware/keyboards/keychron/q2/ansi_encoder/keymaps/mkillewald/readme.md

 Please make sure to save any customizations you have made in VIA to a .json file before flashing the firmware.
 Sometimes it has been necessary to re-apply those changes in VIA after flashing the firmware.
 If that is the case, you will most likely need to manually add the custom keycodes back in.

-## This keymap also makes the following layout changes over the factory firmware.
+## This keymap also makes the following layout changes over the factory firmware

 - Removes redundant lighting and NKRO keycodes from Fn1 layer (they remain on Fn2 layer)